hashicorp/packer/website/source/docs/builders/openstack.html.md

 -   `tenant_id` or `tenant_name` (string) - The tenant ID or name to boot the instance into.
 Some OpenStack installations require this.
-If not specified, Packer will use the environment variable `OS_TENANT_NAME`, if set.
+If not specified, Packer will use the environment variable `OS_TENANT_NAME` or `OS_TENANT_ID`, if set.
 Tenant is also called Project in later versions of OpenStack.

 -   `use_floating_ip` (boolean) - *Deprecated* use `floating_ip` or `floating_ip_pool`
     instead.